Saint Louis University

 Saint Louis University School of Law

-Established in 1843, it is the oldest law school west of the Mississippi River, now located in downtown St. Louis.
+Founded in 1843, it holds the distinction of being the oldest law school west of the Mississippi River.

 Find Scholarships at Saint Louis University